The Abilities of Face Recognition Applications Vary Widely, Just Like Vary Widely the Needs of Those Businesses that Buy

 Be able to issue a predefined alarm, if it fails to identify the face of one or more of the visitors, entering the premises in a group.
 In addition, it must also enable it’s operator to quickly locate this spot in the corresponding video and review it in order to determine, if there is any threat involved.

 Be able to determine the number of visitors in a group, entering the premises, regardless of whether the faces of all of the persons in the group are visible to it.
 If one of the visitors remains “faceless,” the system must issue a predefined alarm.

 This is never a pleasant surprise, but as we look at snaps of ourselves that are just 2-3 years old, we notice changes that we don’t notice otherwise.

 People change.
 Changes to the facial features and creases becoming more pronounced can make a person look pretty different from the way they looked just a couple of years ago.
 Strange as it may seem, this too can become an obstacle for your Face Recognition system.
 That is why, this system must include a capability that will automatically replace your employees’ photos with more recent ones at set intervals.

 It is not only in spy flicks that beards can change one’s looks.
-It will be before long that someone who has bought a Face Recognition system, unable to identify a person who has grown a beard, will realize that.
+Someone who has bought a Face Recognition system, unable to identify a person who has grown a beard, will realize that before long.
 Talk to your Face Recognition provider before you become this someone.

 Ideally, your system must be able to easily distinguish between a human face and its image, thus preventing any possible malicious actions (also known as face spoofing).
 It must be able to tell a photo or video, displayed on the screen of a mobile device, from a real human face.